List of Allied World War II conferences

 This is a list of World War II conferences of the Allies of World War II.
-Conference names in boldface indicate the conferences at which the leaders of the United States, the United Kingdom, and the Soviet Union were all present.
+Names in boldface indicate the three conferences at which the leaders of the United States, the United Kingdom, and the Soviet Union were all present.
 For the historical context see Diplomatic history of World War II.
+See also the Anglo-French Supreme War Council, which operated from September 1939 until June 1940.

-In total Churchill attended 16.5 meetings, Roosevelt 12, and Stalin 7.
+In total Attlee attended 0.5 meetings, Churchill 16.5, de Gaulle 1, Roosevelt 12, Stalin 7, and Truman 1.

 For some of the major wartime conference meetings involving Roosevelt and later Truman, the code names were words which included a numeric prefix corresponding to the ordinal number of the conference in the series of such conferences.
 The third conference was TRIDENT, the fourth conference was QUADRANT, the sixth conference was SEXTANT, and the eighth conference was OCTAGON.
 The last wartime conference was code-named TERMINAL.